Home » Careers

-Compensation / Hours: Academic credit or competitive non-profit rate / Full-time
+Compensation / Hours: Academic credit or competitive non-profit rate / Full or part-time

 To Apply: Applications will be reviewed on a rolling basis and candidates are encouraged to apply as early as possible.
-The deadline for applications is April 1, 2013.
-Candidates should send a cover letter, resume, writing sample, law school transcript (unofficial), and list of references by email to email@example.com.
+Candidates should send a cover letter, resume, writing sample, law school transcript (unofficial), and three references by email to email@example.com.